Accounting Fraud SEC Enforcement Action

 Under the SEC Whistleblower Program, whistleblowers may receive an award for providing the SEC with original information about violations of federal securities laws (including accounting fraud) that leads the SEC to bring a successful enforcement action that results in monetary sanctions exceeding $1 million.
 Whistleblowers are eligible to receive between 10% and 30% of the monetary sanctions collected

 Importantly, even auditors and accountants may be eligible to receive rewards under the program.
 Leading whistleblower firm Zuckerman Law routinely represents accountants and auditors in whistleblower retaliation and whistleblower reward claims.

-The largest award to date was issued in September 2014, when the SEC announced it would give more than $30 million to a foreign resident who provided key original information that led to a successful enforcement action.
+The largest award to date was issued in March 2018, when the SEC announced it would give nearly $50 million to two whistleblowers who provided the SEC with key original information that led to a successful enforcement action.
 For information about other SEC whistleblower awards, see our recent column in Forbes: One Billion Reasons Why The SEC Whistleblower-Reward Program Is Effective.

 SEC’s Focus on Combatting Accounting Fraud